Patryk27/pwr-hd44780/README.md

 A Rust crate allowing to communicate with the **HD44780** LCDs.

-# What interfaces are supported?
+# What buses are supported?

 - **4-bit GPIO** bus (thanks to the [rppal](https://github.com/golemparts/rppal) library),
 - **I2C** bus (thanks to the [rust-i2cdev](https://github.com/rust-embedded/rust-i2cdev) library).